 This Shin Blaster is made of heavy gauge, welded, solid steel that will last several lifetimes, not from glued together PVC pipe and wooden dowels, etc. It won't bend or crack with heavy use or over time, and it is suitable for continuous rough use in professional gyms.
 So when you are ready for the real thing, here it is.
 This is the last tib bar that you will ever need to buy.
 Remember the old adage "you get what you pay for" and the wisdom therein.

 We carry a version for Standard weight plates (which have a 1" diameter opening) and a version for Olympic weight plates (which have a 2" diameter opening).
 Choose the correct version for the type of plates that you will use with the unit; do not try to use Olympic plates with the Standard plate unit.

-The Standard plate version has a shaft for a 1 inch diameter hole in the plate; the Standard version includes a collar.
-The Olympic plate version has a shaft for a 2 inch diameter hole in the plate; the Olympic version does NOT include a collar.
-An Olympic collar must be purchased separately.
+The Standard plate version has a shaft for a 1 inch diameter hole in the plate; the Standard version includes a screw-tight collar, but you can upgrade to a Lockjaw collar (a Lockjaw collar will not mar the finish on your Shinblaster like a screw-tight collar can).
+The Olympic plate version has a shaft for a 2 inch diameter hole in the plate; the lower priced Olympic version does NOT include a collar, it is for people that already have a 1.9 inch diameter specialty bar collar; this is required).
+But the upgraded Olympic version includes a premium specialty bar Lockjaw collar.
 The weight plates shown in the picture are for illustrative purposes only and are NOT included; they must be purchased separately.